Mexico - Country Commercial Guide

 Auto Parts

 Plastics and rubber products have helped the automotive industry reach its goal to reduce vehicle weight by 30 percent, and demand continues to increase.
-Corporate buyers make decisions to purchase auto parts, and any U.S. exporter currently selling to automotive firms in the United States are the first option to supply Mexican plants.
+Corporate buyers make decisions to purchase auto parts, and any U.S. exporter currently selling to automotive firms in the United States is the first option to supply Mexican plants.

 Furniture